The Keep (film): Post-production troubles

 Two weeks into post-production, visual effects supervisor Wally Veevers died, which caused enormous problems because nobody knew how he planned to finish the visual effects scenes in the movie, especially the ones that were planned for the original ending.
-According to Mann, he had to finish 260 shots of special effects himself after Veever's death.
+According to Mann, he had to finish 260 shots of special effects himself after Veevers' death.

 The original climax that Mann envisioned involved Glaeken and Molasar in an epic effects-laden battle on top of the keep tower, ending with Glaeken opening an energy portal that blasts forth from the ground of the keep.
 The two were to fall from the keep wall and get sucked into the portal and tumble through a void.
 After that, Glaeken would materialize in the cavern below the keep by a pool and be reawakened as a mortal man.

 With the production extensions and the film already having gone well over budget, Paramount refused to pay for the filming of the additional footage needed for this finale, necessitating that Mann instead opt for the simplified conclusion present in the film's theatrical cut.